headcrab-junkyard/OGS/README.md

 ## Overview

-This is a [GoldSource](https://en.wikipedia.org/wiki/GoldSrc) game engine reimplementation using only original id Tech 2 engine (NetQuake/QuakeWorld/Quake 2) sources (and its forks) and no reverse-engineered code (like from ReHLDS or Xash3D)
+This is a [GoldSource](https://en.wikipedia.org/wiki/GoldSrc) game engine reimplementation.
+It's based on an original WinQuake/NetQuake codebase (just like Valve did with GoldSrc).
+Various improvements and fixes from QuakeWorld (client-side prediction code, console commands, client-server connection mechanics), Quake 2 (renderer improvements, game dll interface) and Quake 3 (improved net messaging system) code bases were applied above it.
+There is also some other Quake engine forks were used to implement certain features.
+It doesn't use any of the reverse-engineered code (like from ReHLDS or Xash3D engine).

+The original Quake progs code was reused the same way as Valve did for their Half-Life and was moved out of the repo into its own and now can be found [here](https://gitlab.com/BlackPhrase/openlambda).
+It's GPLv3-licensed and is fully compatible with the engine.
+It uses the same APIs so technically it should possible to run the original HLSDK compiled binaries with this engine.

+The engine SDK was also rewritten (and still being in process of) to be compatible with GPL license and can be found [here](https://gitlab.com/BlackPhrase/ogs-sdk).

+There is an ongoing process of rewriting the VGUI2 library to make it usable by the GameUI and Client DLL code.
+It's not fully functional yet but also required in order to run the engine.
+You can find it [here](https://gitlab.com/BlackPhrase/vgui2-reimp).

+Some of the key features of GoldSrc engine were also implemented, partially implemented or waiting to be implemented by using features of other Quake engine forks (and trying not to reinvent the wheel).

-For more information about the project you can visit its official [Wiki](./wiki)
+For more information about the project you can visit its official [Wiki](./wiki).

 ## Getting Started